mcc-gov/scrapers/README.md

 --------

 * Scrape list of all ERRs published by MCC
+* Scrape list of all QSRs published by MCC
 * Convert KPIs data from XLS/CSV into machine readable format for publication in Data Catalog
 * Convert ITTs data from XLS/CSV into machine readable format for publication in Data Catalog